kmbordin/forest_structure_and_dynamics/README.md

 ## Data for running the codes

 Data must be organised into tables where variables are always in columns and observations are in rows.
 The following table shows an example.
-If the data is not organised this way, there is a package under development called *Data Harmonization*, by Alliance for Tropical Forest Science ([https://github.com/Alliance-for-Tropical-Forest-Science/DataHarmonization](#0){.uri}).
-I can help you with the usage if necessary.
+If the data is not organised this way, there is a package under development called *Data Harmonization*, by Alliance for Tropical Forest Science ([https://github.com/Alliance-for-Tropical-Forest-Science/DataHarmonization])

 ## Loading dataset